MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 *   **Using the Windows registry \(Windows only\)**

-It supports installing an Extension hosted at an `update_URL`.
+Microsoft Edge supports installing an Extension hosted at an `update_URL`.
 On Windows, the `update_URL` must point to the Microsoft Edge Addons catalog \(Microsoft Edge Addons\) where the Extension must be hosted.

 > [!NOTE]
-> External installation of Extension via a preferences json file for macOS and linux are not supported yet.
+> External installation of Extension via a preferences json file for macOS <!--and Linux--> are not supported yet.
 This feature support will soon be available.

 ## Using the Windows registry